anjana2468/Cost-Optimization-ebs-snapshot/README.md

  - Fetches all running EC2 instances.

- - Iterates over each snapshot and:

- - Deletes snapshots that have no volume attached.
+ - Iterates over each snapshot and deletes snapshots that have no volume attached.

  - Deletes snapshots if their volume doesn't exist or is detached.